Members of the Centre

 Professor Christopher Cook

 I qualified in medicine from St George’s Hospital Medical School, London in 1981.
 I undertook postgraduate training in psychiatry at the United Medical & Dental Schools of Guys and St Thomas’s in London.
-My MD thesis was on the genetic predisposition to alcohol misuse, and I published widely in the field of alcohol misuse and addiction, including articles on spirituality and addiction, before making spirituality, theology and health my main area of clinical and academic interest.
-I have higher degrees in both medicine and theology.
+My MD thesis (1994, St George's Hospital Medical School) was on the genetic predisposition to alcohol misuse, and I published widely in the field of alcohol misuse and addiction, including articles on spirituality and addiction, before making spirituality, theology and health my main area of clinical and academic interest.
+My PhD in theology (2010, Durham) was on the spirituality of the Philokalia and its relation to mental wellbeing.
 I was ordained as an Anglican Priest in 2001.

-I am Director of the Project for Spirituality, Theology and Health at Durham University, an Honorary Consultant Psychiatrist with Tees, Esk and Wear Valleys NHS Foundation Trust, and an Honorary Minor Canon at Durham Cathedral.
-I am President of the British Association for the Study of Spirituality.
-My book publications include The Philokalia and the Inner Life (James Clarke, 2011), Spirituality, Theology & Mental Health (ed.
-CCH Cook, publ SCM, 2013), and Spirituality and Narrative in Psychiatric Practice (eds Cook, Powell & Sims, Royal College of Psychiatrists Press, 2016).
+I am Director of the Centre for Spirituality, Theology and Health at Durham University, an Honorary Chaplain with Tees, Esk and Wear Valleys NHS Foundation Trust, and an Honorary Minor Canon at Durham Cathedral.
+My book publications include Spirituality, Theology & Mental Health (ed.
+CCH Cook, publ SCM, 2013), Spirituality and Narrative in Psychiatric Practice (eds Cook, Powell & Sims, Royal College of Psychiatrists Press, 2016), and Hearing Voices, Demonic & Divine (Routledge 2018).

 Main staff page: https://www.dur.ac.uk/theology.religion/staff/profile/?id=3700